|JOB TITLE:||Postdoctoral Researcher (Neuroethics) – Pediatric Deep Brain Stimulation|

 The postdoctoral researcher will be part of an interdisciplinary team of researchers led by Gabriel Lázaro-Muñoz, PhD, JD, Jennifer Blumenthal-Barby, PhD, and Eric A. Storch, PhD.
 The postdoctoral researcher will have the opportunity to receive mentoring on grant writing.

 Primary duties and responsibilities:

-Those interested in this opportunity should submit a CV, a cover letter indicating their interest at
+Those interested in this position should submit a resume and cover letter indicating their desire to be considered.
+Please apply at: https://tinyurl.com/pDBS-PD

 For more information about Baylor College of Medicine and the Center for Medical Ethics and Health Policy, visit our website at www.bcm.edu/ethics

 Baylor College of Medicine fosters diversity among its students, trainees, faculty, and staff as a prerequisite to accomplishing our institutional mission and setting standards for excellence in training healthcare providers and biomedical scientists, promoting scientific innovation, and providing patient centered care.
 Baylor College of Medicine is an Equal Opportunity/Affirmative Action/Equal Access Employer.